JerryW35/JerryW35.github.io/_pages/about.md

 My research interests involve a variety of areas such as data storage, stream processing systems, and parallel machine learning training.
 In addition, I am particularly interested in the area of machine learning systems.

-Currently, I'm doing summer research with [Prof.Yue Cheng](https://tddg.github.io/)
+Currently, I'm doing research intern with [Prof.Yue Cheng](https://tddg.github.io/)